 Water gilding, also known as tempera gilding, is a gilding technique mainly used on wood.
 Dating back to Antiquity, this traditional technique is the oldest and the one that gives the best results, whether the gold used is real or not.
 The technique of water-based gilding cannot be practiced without prior training because it involves the application of successive layers of different products.
 Due to its complexity, this technique implies a longer and more precise work that must be carried out without error in order to obtain an optimal result.
-It requires the use of free gold leaf and products such as rabbit skin glue, chalk, and various pigments.
-This technique allows polishing the surface to be gilded with agate stone, giving it a much appreciated glossy finish.
+It requires the use of loose gold leaf and products such as rabbit skin glue, chalk, and various pigments.
+This technique allows the polishing of the surface to be gilded with agate stone, giving it a much appreciated glossy finish.

 Mixtion or gold size

 Mixtion technique, which consists of a greasy varnish, is the second major method of gilding with oil.
 When the mix is applied, it allows the gold leaf to adhere to the substrate.
 The adhesion time of the mixtion varies according to the type of mixtion used, from a few to several hours.
 This technique is faster than water gilding, but still requires several steps: the preparation of the surface, the application of a mixture, the application of gold leaf and the varnishing.

 This technique is used to gild various supports such as metals, woods, and glass or ceramic objects.
 Mixtion is mainly used outdoors, although this technique is frequently chosen indoors for woodwork or ceiling decorations.
 This technique is not as prestigious as water gilding, but its resistance is greater, which allows it to be used outdoors and on supports such as roofs.